Lloyd Alexander: Writing career

 Alexander's novel The Marvelous Misadventures of Sebastian (1970) was rejected after its first submission, and he rewrote it three times before it was published.
 It won the National Book Award in 1971.
-He published two picture books: The King's Fountain (1971) for which he collaborated with the author Ezra Jack Keats, and The Four Donkeys (1972).
+He published two picture books: The King's Fountain (1971), for which he collaborated with the author Ezra Jack Keats, and The Four Donkeys (1972).
 He wrote the novel The Cat Who Wished to be a Man in 1973.
 The same year Alexander published The Foundling: And Other Tales of Prydain, a companion book to the Prydain series.
 After the success of Prydain, Alexander was author-in-residence at Temple University from 1970 to 1974.
-He once described it as being educational for him and as "rather like being a visiting uncle, who has a marvelous time with his nephews and nieces, then goes off leaving the parents to cope with attacks of whooping cough, mending socks and blackmailing the kids to straighten up the mess in their rooms."
+He once described it as being educational for him and "rather like being a visiting uncle, who has a marvelous time with his nephews and nieces, then goes off leaving the parents to cope with attacks of whooping cough, mending socks and blackmailing the kids to straighten up the mess in their rooms."
 Alexander wrote The Wizard in the Tree while suffering from depression and published it in 1975.
 The character Arbican was based on Alexander and his personal struggles.
 In 1977 he published The Town Cats, which received a more favorable critical reception than The Wizard in the Tree.
 His next book, The First Two Lives of Lukas-Kasha, set in a fantasy world based on 15th century Persia, was published in 1978.
 It won the Silver Slate Pencil Award in Holland and the Austrian Book Award in Austria.

 Alexander's other fiction series are Westmark (1981 to 1984) and Vesper Holly (1987 to 1990 and 2005).
 Westmark features a former printer's apprentice involved in the rebellion and civil war in a fictional European kingdom around 1800.
 Vesper Holly is a wealthy and brilliant Philadelphia orphan who has adventures in various fictional countries during the 1870s.
 There was some controversy about The Fortune-Tellers (1992), a picture book illustrated by Trina Schart Hyman.
 Some felt that the story was European in origin and therefore inappropriate for its African setting.
 Alexander's last novel, The Golden Dream of Carlo Chuchio, was published in August 2007.